Hiring A Freelance Book Editor

 You may also find that the most experienced copy editors will have spent at least a small period of their career working for one of the big five publishers.
 If you can find a copy editor with this type of experience, it is clear that they can provide a competent job.

-It is commonplace for freelance editors to provide a free sample edit for potential writers.
+It is commonplace for book editors to provide a free sample edit for potential writers.
 These usually consist of the first 1000 to 2000 words of your book.
 This sample will allow the editor to provide free feedback, showing the writer what they can offer and how they can help improve their book.

-If you are considering working with a freelance editor, you should ask them for a free sample of your book.
+If you are considering working with an editor, you should ask them for a free sample of your book.
 Provide them with a Word document containing the first section of your writing and ask the editor to provide free feedback.
 Do this for three or four different editors and compare the results.

-If a potential freelance editor refuses to provide a free sample edit, then this is another red flag.
+If a potential editor refuses to provide a free sample edit, then this is another red flag.

 It is time-consuming for editors to provide this type of sample, but it is merely part of the sales process.
 A good editor will be more than happy to show off their work.
 If an editor refuses, they almost certainly have something to hide or do not have the time or inclination to provide a free sample edit.
 Whatever the reason, this editor is probably not ideal for you and your book.